 This is easily the most meaningful consideration when looking for a power meter primarily because it will inherently determine more of the most important factors than any other individual quality.
 In this instance, the power meter type will generally perform some fashion of a balancing act between ease of assembly and disassembly or accuracy.
 Of course, this is not necessarily a proportional split, and some types are generally just seen as not quite as good as others, though these types will often be a bit less expensive than their more capable counterparts.
 Still, you should not necessarily consider this the end all, be all when making your decision as there are plenty of different options across the types and intended markets that can work for your particular needs.

 Crank Arm – This is one of the first types of consumer power meters made and continues to be one of the more popular types of power meters, though it should be noted that this is due more to a conflux of factors more than sheer performance.
-In fact, crank power meters are noted for being some of the least accurate power meters on the market largely because they are further from the primary source of power generated and also have to account for nearly as many different force variables as pedal power meters.
+In fact, crankset power meters are noted for being some of the least accurate power meters on the market largely because they are further from the primary source of power generated and also have to account for nearly as many different force variables as pedal power meters.
 On the other hand, this type of power meter will often include some of the least expensive budget-friendly options in the class.

-That said, crank power meters can be used in either single or dual arrangements, though the dual arrangement is generally necessary to get the power balance readings.
+That said, powermeter crankset can be used in either single or dual arrangements, though the dual arrangement is generally necessary to get the power balance readings.
 Remember, the power balance is likely not the most important factor unless you are recovering from an injury, but if you do happen to reach professional levels of training, then this is not a place to save a little money.
-Ultimately though, the crank power meter is better served as a training power meter rather than racing power meter primarily because outside of being less accurate it will often be a bit less consistent too due to the crank having the same discrepancy of different applied forces as pedal power meters do.
+Ultimately though, the power meter crankset is better served as a training power meter rather than racing power meter primarily because outside of being less accurate it will often be a bit less consistent too due to the crank having the same discrepancy of different applied forces as pedal power meters do.

 Spider – The spider type of power meter bridges the gap between the strictly crank type of power meter and the chain type of meter in terms of its accuracy and precision, though it does present arguably the most durable type of power meter as well.
 Still, choosing to go with a spider power meter is generally no small order as the transfer of a unit from one bike to another is a far more time-consuming and labor-intensive process than with pretty much every other type of power meter.
 On top of that, spider power meters are also far more likely to be made for specific bike maker chasses making them far less likely to work with multi-manufacturer setups.